stanfordnlp/CoreNLP/doc/ner/README.txt

 RUNNING CLASSIFIERS FROM INSIDE A JAR FILE

-The software can run any serialized classifier from within a jar file by giving the flag -loadJarClassifier resourceName .
+The software can run any serialized classifier from within a jar file by following the -loadClassifier flag by some resource available within a jar file on the CLASSPATH.
 An end user can make their own jar files with the desired NER models contained inside.
-The serialized classifier must be located immediately under classifiers/ in the jar file, with the name given.
 This allows single jar file deployment.

 PERFORMANCE GUIDELINES